The Conservation Trust

 The Trust is held by The Winnipeg Foundation and revenues are managed by The Manitoba Habitat Heritage Corporation (MHHC).
-As a proposal-driven fund, The Conservation Trust invites grant applications from Manitoba-based not-for-profit organizations for projects that benefit watersheds, habitat and wildlife, advancing innovation and conservation planning, and enhancing soil health on Manitoba’s working landscapes.
-Ultimately, recipients of Conservation Trust revenues will deliver a broad range of ecological goods and services outcomes to Manitobans.
+As a proposal-driven fund, The Conservation Trust invites grant applications from qualifying Manitoba organizations for on-the-ground projects that benefit watersheds, habitat and wildlife, advancing innovation and conservation planning, enhancing soil on Manitoba’s working landscapes, and connecting people to nature.
+The Conservation Trust focusses on providing a broad range of ecological goods and services (EG&S) to Manitobans.

-The activities funded by the Conservation Trust will conserve biodiversity, increase production of harvestable wildlife, mitigate floods and droughts, improve water quality by decreasing nutrients and other pollutants entering waterways.
-In addition, Trust funded activities will improve climate change mitigation through carbon sequestration and reduction of other greenhouse gases, improve soil health and decrease soil erosion.
-Projects will also provide other values to Manitobans, such as improving recreational opportunities to connect people to nature.
+The activities supported by The Conservation Trust will conserve biodiversity, increase production of harvestable wildlife, mitigate floods and droughts, and improve water quality by decreasing nutrients and other pollutants entering waterways.
+In addition, Trust funded activities will improve climate change mitigation through carbon sequestration and reduction of other greenhouse gases, improve soil health, and decrease soil erosion.
+Projects may also provide other value to Manitobans, such as improving recreational opportunities to connect people to nature.
 Highest priority will be given to projects that impact significant areas of land, significant numbers of people, and demonstrate significant and/or multiple EG&S outcomes.
 The majority of funding will go towards landscape-based proposals for watersheds, habitat, and wildlife.

 The Trusts use a two-stage online application process:

-Stage 2: Accepted LOIs proceed to full project application
+Stage 2: Accepted LOIs proceed to full application

 Conservation Trust Staff

 Kreesta brings over twenty years of experience in the non-profit sector to the Conservation Trust Team.
-Her undergraduate agro-ecological thesis used reseeded native species fed to cattle to revegetate rangelands.
+Her undergraduate agro-ecological thesis focussed on revegetating rangelands.
 Kreesta completed her Masters in Rural Planning and is pleased to be able to combine this with her background in non-profit management.
 She has developed grant programs at the local and national level.